Xiaofei-it/Hermes/AdvancedTutorial.md

    }
    ```
-   In Process A, you create the instance by Hermes.getInstanceInService(HermesService.HermesService2.class, IBitmapWrapper.class, “files/image.png”) or Hermes.getInstance(IBitmapWrapper.class, 1001) to get the instance of BitmapWrapper.
+   In Process A, you create the instance by Hermes.getInstanceInService(HermesService.HermesService2.class, IBitmapWrapper.class, “files/image.png”) or Hermes.getInstanceInService(HermesService.HermesService2.class, IBitmapWrapper.class, 1001) to get the instance of BitmapWrapper.

 3. Hermes.getUtilityClassInService(Class<? extends HermesService>, Class<T>)